 \subsection{Instruments}

-The main instruments used for this study are EVE and the Atmospheric Imaging Assembly \citep[AIA;][]{2012SoPh..275...17L} onboard SDO.
+The main instruments used for this study are EVE and the Atmospheric Imaging Assembly \citep[AIA;][]{2012SoPh..275...17L} on board SDO.
 EVE takes irradiance measurements of the full solar disk at a high cadence (10~s) and good spectral resolution of 0.1~nm \citep{2012SoPh..275..115W}.
-The primary measurements by EVE are made via the Multiple EUV Grating Spectrographs (MEGS), which consist of \mbox{MEGS--A} and \mbox{MEGS--B}.
-The former is used for the spectral range between 5~and 37~nm, while the latter is designed for measurements in the 35~to 105~nm range \mbox{\citep{2004SPIE.5563..182C}}. \mbox{MEGS--A} suffered a CCD camera power anomaly, so its observations are limited to the time between May~1,~2010 and May~26,~2014.\\ The lack of spatial information in the EVE irradiance measurements can be partially overcome by combining them with EUV imagery from AIA.
-AIA provides full--disk images of the photosphere, chromosphere, transition region, and corona up to 1.5~$R_\odot$ at a 12~s time cadence at multiple wavelengths, most of which overlap with measurements by EVE \citep{2015ApJ...802...35L}.
+The primary measurements by EVE are made via the Multiple EUV Grating Spectrographs (MEGS), which consist of \mbox{MEGS-A} and \mbox{MEGS-B}.
+The former is used for the spectral range between 5~and 37~nm, while the latter is designed for measurements in the 35~to 105~nm range \mbox{\citep{2004SPIE.5563..182C}}. \mbox{MEGS-A} suffered a CCD camera power anomaly, so its observations are limited to the time between May~1,~2010 and May~26,~2014.\\ The lack of spatial information in the EVE irradiance measurements can be partially overcome by combining them with EUV imagery from AIA.
+AIA provides full-disk images of the photosphere, chromosphere, transition region, and corona up to 1.5~$R_\odot$ at a 12~s time cadence at multiple wavelengths, most of which overlap with measurements by EVE \citep{2015ApJ...802...35L}.
 The spatial resolution AIA provides is 1.5~arcsec.

-\subsection{Data Products and Preparation}
+\subsection{Data products and preparation}